 • Explore the Hepworth Wakefield, the Lowry, and the art galleries of Leeds and Manchester

-Suzanne Fagence Cooper, MA, PhD
+Suzanne Fagence Cooper,

 lecturer and historian who specialises in British art history